 The department offers a program of study leading to the Master of Science degree in computer science.
-The program is designed to accommodate students seeking a terminal MS degree or preparation for entering a PhD program.
+The program is designed to accommodate students seeking a terminal MS degree or preparing to enter a PhD program.

 Students in the program may apply to participate in the Interdisciplinary Graduate Track in Structural and Computational Biophysics.
-On successful completion of this track, a student will earn an MS degree in computer science (thesis option) with a Certificate in Structural and Computational Biophysics.
+The specific requirements are found in this bulletin under the courses of instruction.
+Upon successful completion of this track, a student will earn an MS degree in computer science (thesis option) with a Certificate in Structural and Computational Biophysics.